earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

           requires:
             - test-and-lint
 ```
-By adding the `requires` field to the `build-and-push-to-dockerhub`, CircleCi now knows that I want it to wait until `test-and-lint` finishes and finishes successfully, before running `build-and-push-to-dockerhub`.
+By adding the `requires` field to `build-and-push-to-dockerhub`, CircleCi now knows that I want it to wait until `test-and-lint` finishes successfully before running `build-and-push-to-dockerhub`.
+This way if any of the tests fail, the pipeline will fail and I won't risk pushing a broken build to Dockerhub.

 ## Conclusion
+You may need to experiment with different set ups to find what's right for your project.
+If this project was much larger and I were to refactor what we have so far, I might split the linting step out into a separate job and let it run alongside my tests instead of having them run one after another in the same job.

 ### Writing Article Checklist